SAP-samples/generative-ai-codejam/exercises/07-deploy-orchestration-service.md

 ![Create deployment 2/5](images/deployment_o2.png)

-Using the `URL`, `client ID`, and `client secret` from the SAP AI Core service key, you can now query the model using any programming language or API platform.
+Using the `URL`, `client ID`, and `client secret` from the SAP AI Core service key, you can now query the model using any programming language or REST client.

 ![Create deployment 5/5](images/deployments_5.png)